If you’re worried about how to get out of debt, here are some things to know — and how to find legitimate help.

 People who file for personal bankruptcy get a discharge — a court order that says they don’t have to repay certain debts.

-Bankruptcy is generally considered your last option because of its long-term negative impact on your credit.
-Bankruptcy information (both the date of your filing and the later date of discharge) stays on your credit report for 10 years.
+Bankruptcy is generally considered a last option because of its long-term negative impact on your credit.
+Bankruptcy information stays on your credit report for 10 years.
 That can make it hard to get credit, buy a home, get life insurance, or get a job.
-Still, bankruptcy can offer a fresh start if you’re in financial trouble.
+Still, bankruptcy might offer a fresh start if you’re in financial trouble.

 What are the main types of personal bankruptcy?

 Both types of bankruptcy may discharge and get rid of unsecured debts like credit card or medical debt, and stop foreclosures, repossessions, garnishments, and utility shut-offs, as well as debt collection activities.
-They also give exemptions that let you keep certain assets, though how much is exempt depends on your state.
+Bankruptcy exemptions let you keep certain assets.
+Each state has its own rules about the amount and type of assets exempt from bankruptcy.

 What’s the difference between Chapter 13 and Chapter 7 bankruptcy?

-Generally, Chapter 13 lets people with a steady income keep property, like a mortgaged house or a car, which they might otherwise lose through the bankruptcy process.
+Generally, Chapter 13 lets people with a steady income keep property, like a mortgaged house or a car.
 In Chapter 13, the court approves a repayment plan that lets you pay off some of your debts in three to five years, rather than give up any property.
 After you make all the payments under the plan, the court discharges your debt so you don’t owe anything else.

 What debt won’t be erased by filing for personal bankruptcy?